erimcg/Using-D3js/01_01_selections.md

 </svg>
 ```

 In the script below we select different subsets of the 5 circles using the selection methods.
 Note that we don't do anything with the selections just yet.
-We're just demonstrating how to select collections of elements.
+We're just demonstrating how to select sets of elements.

 <pre>